tajespasarela/tailwind-editor/README.md

 };
 ```

-> Keep in mind that we are using the Tailwind Theme configuration for simplicity’s sake and it is not the only way to achieve the same result.
-The whole Tailwindcss configuration could be overridden, included the [plugins](https://tailwindcss.com/docs/plugins) used or de configuration of these plugins.
-You could think about to create your own Tailwindcss plugin, for example, which could add all your CSS components based on a configuration passed to the plugin.
-This configuration could be passed as parameter to the Tailwindcss service as we are doing here with the Theme configuration.
+> Keep in mind that we are using the Tailwind Theme configuration for simplicity’s sake and, it is not the only way to achieve the same result.
+The whole Tailwindcss configuration could be overridden, included the [plugins](https://tailwindcss.com/docs/plugins) used and/or their configuration.
+For example, you could create your own Tailwindcss plugin, adding all your CSS components based on a configuration passed to the plugin.
+This configuration could be passed as parameter to the Tailwindcss service as we are doing here with the theme configuration.
 >

 Now, we go to the `App.vue` component and remove all default content, adding some buttons and titles using the CSS utility classes which Tailwindcss generates with the previous Theme configuration: